Complement Grover's Search Algorithm: An Amplitude Suppression Implementation: An Overview of Grover's Search Algorithm

-The Hadamard gate $H^{\otimes n}$ assumes a uniform distribution, and this algorithm has a natural extension for any sub-process that requires certain states to be fed downstream in the algorithm.
-One may see that any distribution may be considered calling the sub-process that loads an arbitrary distribution $\mathcal{A}$. with this notation the Grover operator has the general form $\mathcal{A} \big(2\ket{0}\bra{0} - I \big)\mathcal{A}^{\dagger} O$.
+Although the tensor-ed Hadamard gate $H^{\otimes n}$ assumes a uniform distribution, this Grover operator subroutine has a natural extension for any sub-process that requires certain states to be fed downstream in the larger algorithm.
+One may see that any distribution may be consideredto evaluate the sub-process, with an arbitrary distribution $\mathcal{A}$. having an overall Grover operator notation with the general form $\mathcal{A} \big(2\ket{0}\bra{0} - I \big)\mathcal{A}^{\dagger} O$.
 Other extensions of the algorithm include a creative extension of the Grover operator in the quantum analog of derivative pricing \cite{rebentrost2018quantum}.
 The authors in \cite{suzuki2020amplitude} also give a general extension of Grover's algorithm.
-Lastly, an in-depth description of the Grover search algorithm can be found in Chapter 6 in the book \cite{nielsen2002quantum}.
+An in-depth description of the Grover search algorithm can be found in Chapter 6 in the book \cite{nielsen2002quantum}.

-Do to the intricate nature of Grover's search algorithm implementation in the NISQ-era has made algorithms with large qubit registers unusable.
-The authors in \cite{zhang2022quantum} propose a method to bypass this shortcoming and enable a version of Grover's search algorithm in the NISQ-era.
+Lastly, it should be noted that because of the intricate nature of Grover's algorithm, its implementation on Noisy Intermediate Scale Quantum (NISQ) quantum processing units (QPUs) has made the algorithm with qubit size four or more unusable.
+However, the authors in \cite{zhang2022quantum} propose a method to bypass this shortcoming and enable a version of Grover's algorithm for NISQ devices.